Matt Capps: 2008

+2009

-In 2009, Capps converted 27 of 32 save opportunities, with a 5.80 ERA.
-He allowed 73 hits and 35 earned runs in 54.1 innings pitched.
-Capps was not tendered a contract by the Pirates on December 12 and became a free agent.
+Capps earned 27 saves while posting a 5.80 ERA over 54.1 innings pitched.
+He was non-tendered at the end of the season, becoming a free agent.

 Washington Nationals

 On January 6, 2010, Capps signed a one-year, $3.5 million deal with the Washington Nationals.
 Capps was named the Delivery Man of the Month Award winner for April 2010, after recording ten saves in ten opportunities with an ERA of 0.68 for the month.
 He would convert his first 16 save opportunities of the season, en route to recording 23 saves in the season's opening half, good for a tie for second in the major leagues.
 He earned his first All-Star Game selection, voted in on the Player's Ballot.
 He was the leading vote-getter among all NL relievers.

 Capps went on to be the winning pitcher in the game.
 The sixth hurler for the NL, he struck out the previous day's Home Run Derby winner David Ortiz looking with a 2–2 fastball to end the sixth inning, holding the American Leaguers to a 1–0 lead.
 He was the beneficiary of Brian McCann's three-run double in the seventh.